A visionary is someone who can do four things equally

 mechanical and visionary.

-so that you as a therapist may be of service to people by seeing
+so that you as a practitioner, may be of service to people by seeing

 them clearly, sensing where they need to be touched, and working